 Boxes are described as stacked paragraphs blocks, whereas inline elements are said to be “distributed in lines”.

-Boxes can become inline elements when they are floated, and then act just like a character does in a line of text.
-Pictures act like inline content items as well but the boxes found in tables are another animal altogether, and follow the table construction rules.
+The display of boxes can be changed to inline elements and inline blocks, or when they are floated, and thee elements act just like inline content like a line of text.
+Pictures act like inline content items as well.

-The default normal flow of the boxes is like a word-processor, in which each box takes up space in the document flow.
-If top and bottom margins meet, they collapsed to the larger of the two margins as demonstrated above.
-Left and right margins never collapse, and auto margins suspend a child element horizontally centered in the containing element, also demonstrated above.
+The default normal flow of the blocks is like a word-processor, in which each box takes up space in the document flow.
+Top and bottom margins collapse to the larger of the two margins as demonstrated above.
+Left and right margins do not collapse.

 Relative Positioning